PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/while_loops.md

 `````
 ### Continue

-`continue` cause the program to skip directly to the next iteration jumping over any remaining code statements in the current loop.
+`continue` causes the program to skip directly to the next iteration jumping over any remaining code statements in the current loop.

 `````{code_example-start} Continue
 :class: dropdown